 Closure: Elastic | Padding: None | Palm: Clarino leather

-For some, all they are looking for in a glove is a bit of abrasion-protection in a crash.
-The SupaCaz SupaG will keep your palms road-rash free and add some style to your wardrobe in the process.
+If all you're looking for in a glove is a bit of abrasion-protection in a crash, the SupaCaz SupaG will keep your palms road-rash free and add some style to your wardrobe in the process.

 Castelli Arenberg Gel 2